A Wiener--Hopf Monte Carlo simulation technique for L\'{e}vy processes: Introduction

-There are several advantages of the technique we use which are discussed in detail in the subsequent sections of this paper.
-Firstly, when it is taken in context with very recent developments in Wiener-Hopf theory for L\'evy processes, for example recent advances in the theory of scale functions for spectrally negative processes (see Kyprianou et al. \cite{KPR}), new complex analytical techniques due to Kuznetsov \cite{Kuz} and Vigon's theory of philanthropy (see \cite{V}), one may quickly progress the algorithm to quite straightforward numerical work.
-Secondly, our Wiener-Hopf method takes advantage of a similar feature found in the, now classical, `Canadization' method of Carr \cite{Carr} for numerical evaluation of optimal stopping problems.
-The latter is generally acknowledged as being more efficient than appealing to classical random walk approximation Monte-Carlo methods.
+There are several advantages of the technique.
+First, when it is taken in context with very recent developments in Wiener--Hopf theory for L\'evy processes, for example, recent advances in the theory of scale functions for spectrally negative processes (see Kyprianou, Pardo and Rivero \cite{KPR}), new complex analytical techniques due to Kuznetsov \cite {Kuz} and Vigon's theory of philanthropy (see \cite{V}), one may quickly progress the algorithm to quite straightforward numerical work.
+Second, our Wiener--Hopf method takes advantage of a similar feature found in the, now classical, ``Canadization'' method of Carr \cite{Carr} for numerical evaluation of optimal stopping problems.
+The latter is generally acknowledged as being more efficient than appealing to classical random walk approximation Monte Carlo methods.
 Indeed, later in this paper, we present our numerical findings with some indication of performance against the method of random walk approximation.
-In this case, our Wiener-Hopf method appears to be extremely effective.
-Thirdly, in principle, our method handles better the phenomena of discontinuities which can occur with functionals of the form $ \mathbb{E}[f(x+X_t) \mathbf{1}_{\{x+\overline{X}_t >b\}}] $ at the boundary point $x=b$.
-It is now well understood that the issue of regularity of the upper and lower half line for the underlying L\'evy process (see Chapter 6 of \cite{Kypbook} for a definition) is responsible the appearance of a discontinuity at $x=b$ in such functions (cf. \cite{AK}).
-The nature of our Wiener-Hopf method naturally builds the distributional atom which is responsible for this discontinuity into the simulations.
+In this case, our Wiener--Hopf method appears to be extremely effective.
+Third, in principle, our method handles better the phenomena of discontinuities which can occur with functionals of the form $ \mathbb{E}[f(x+X_t) \mathbf{1}_{\{x+\overline{X}_t >b\}}] $ at the boundary point $x=b$.
+It is now well understood that the issue of regularity of the upper and lower half line for the underlying L\' evy process (see Chapter~6 of~\cite{Kypbook} for a definition) is responsible the appearance of a discontinuity at \mbox{$x=b$} in such functions (cf. \cite{AK}).
+The nature of our Wiener--Hopf method naturally builds the distributional atom which is responsible for this discontinuity into the simulations.

 Additional advantages to the method we propose include its simplicity with regard to numerical implementation.
-Moreover, as we shall also see in Section \ref{Sect:extensions} of this paper, the natural probabilistic structure pertaining to L\'evy processes that lies behind our so-called Wiener-Hopf Monte-Carlo method also allows for additional creativity when addressing some of the deficiencies of the method itself.
+Moreover, as we shall also see in Section \ref{Sect:extensions} of this paper, the natural probabilistic structure that lies behind our so-called Wiener--Hopf Monte Carlo method also allows for additional creativity when addressing some of the deficiencies of the method itself.